elarsaks/world_happiness_report_data_visualization/README.md

 ### Data Processing

 The raw data has already been processed and saved to `processed_data/happiness_combined_2015_2019.csv`.
-If you need to regenerate the processed data:
+If you need to regenerate the processed data, the processing script ships with all metadata mappings embedded—no external CSVs are required:

 ```python
 from src.data_loader import process_and_save_data